 International Student Information

-When visiting a medical provider in the United States, it is important to adopt an active role as a consumer.
 In the United States, medical providers expect you to ask questions and be an active participant in your health care.
-This may be different from other countries where you are told to accept the medical advice from physicians and healthcare providers without question.
+This may differ from other countries where you are advised to accept the medical advice from physicians and healthcare providers without question.
 Don't be afraid to ask questions.

 One of the major challenges for an international student is using medical services in a different country.
 This is why many students bring medications and home remedies from their own countries.
 Although this practice shows that you are prepared to keep yourself healthy, it can be dangerous.
 It is important to know that medications have different uses and doses depending on the specific health problem.

 We encourage international students not to self-medicate with drugs brought from their homeland.
 We recommend that you consult with a healthcare provider before taking any prescription medications.
 If you bring medications from home, please get their English translation.
 It is also very important not to take someone else's prescription since the medication and dosage are specific for each illness and person.

 Non-prescription (or "over-the-counter") medications can be used for minor illnesses.
 These types of medications are considered to be safe for consumer use when label directions and warnings are followed.

 As an international student in the United States, you may find available food is very different from the food in your homeland.
 You may have trouble finding your favorite foods.
 Widener University's ARAMARK Food Services will be happy to help you address your nutritional needs.